JosephJvB/slack-snake/readme.md

 - Ideal: my bot responds with /whom, and parse JukeBot response
 - Block: I dont think JukeBot will respond to bot users
 - More likely: have to authenticate with JukeBot API to make /whom request
+- one workaround: my bot responds to `/whom @name` so I wait for jukebot to say: "Song was requested by x" if JukeBot x == /whom @name, user gets a point for their tally.

+# python notes
+`ctrl` + `d` to end pipenv shell

 # Side-Quest:
 - See: ~/Workspace/Journal/.bin/rename.py